 Estate planning is the process of deciding how to divide and transfer your property after your death.
 Your estate plan provides detailed instructions for transferring your property, who will receive it, and what they will receive.
-It is important to have the guidance of experienced estate planning lawyers throughout this process.
+It is important to have the guidance of an experienced estate planning lawyer throughout this process.

 Your estate is made up of everything you own, including your home, car, and other real estate, your retirement accounts, life insurance policies, and checking and savings accounts, and your personal possessions.

 A properly prepared estate plan ensures that your property is passed on to the people and organizations you care about.
 An estate plan also provides peace of mind by avoiding fighting between family members, and knowing that you will have control over your final days.

 While estate planning involves considering your own mortality, estate planning is not just for the elderly.
 In fact, a good estate plan is just as important for a young family with a modest income as it is for wealthy people who have retired.

 An estate plan identifies who will receive your property, what they will receive, and when they will receive it.
 To meet these goals, an estate plan usually includes:

 Like a will, a trust can be used to specify how your estate will be divided.
 A trust can offer more flexibility and can be used to address more complicated estate planning situations.

 A trust establishes a fiduciary relationship between the trust-maker, the trustee, and the trust beneficiaries.
 In some cases, the trust-maker, trustee, and beneficiary are the same person.
 When the trust-maker dies or becomes incapacitated, a successor trustee manages the trust for the benefit of another beneficiary.
 Other times, assets are placed in a trust and managed by the trustee on behalf of the beneficiary.